2050plus/2050plus/doc/veka_model.rst

 #.
 Retrieve yearly electric load from 2050 Pathways Explorer using his API.
 #.
 Build a reference hourly country profiles for each sub-sectors based on intra-days assumptions for heat and weekly for transport.
 Power supply and industry profiles are considered constants.
 #.
-Build a reference residual load profile as the left over after subtracting from the total load of the reference year the load of the different sectors for this same year.
+Build a reference residual load profile as the left over after subtracting the total load of the reference year to the load of the different sectors for this same year.
 #.
 Build a futur load using the annual future load and the built profiles (incl. heat, transport, industry, power supply and residual load profiles).
 #.
 Add this load to the network.